-- Children and staff will be required to wash hands upon arrival, and wash hands or use hand sanitizer before and after signing in and out. - Parents should drop off children at the designated drop-off area, limiting adult entry into the facility. - Staff will meet children as they are dropped off.
+- Groups will not be combined in the morning or afternoon. - Children and staff will be required to wash hands upon arrival, and wash hands or use hand sanitizer before and after signing in and out.
+No pen should be shared.
+Parents should use their own pen when signing in.
+If check-in is electronic, alcohol wipes will be provided to frequently clean the screens or keyboards. - Parents should drop off children at the designated drop-off area, limiting adult entry into the facility. - Staff will meet children as they are dropped off.